sjimhdez/radio-player-page/README.md

 ## Description

 **Radio Player Page** provides **dedicated, standalone player pages** for your radio streams on WordPress.
-It lets you create a full weekly program schedule, manage your broadcasts, and present everything on pages designed for reliable playback without theme conflicts.
+It lets you create a full weekly schedule, manage your broadcasts, and present everything on pages designed for reliable playback without theme conflicts.

 **The key differentiator:** Each station lives on its own independent HTML page, completely bypassing your WordPress theme.
 This ensures **zero theme conflicts, optimal performance, and one clear URL** per station.

+Radio stations and radio shows are managed as WordPress custom post types (**RPP → Stations** and **RPP → Radio Shows**), and the plugin ships two WordPress blocks so schedule and show information can also be displayed inside normal WordPress content.

 ---

 ## Standalone Player Pages

-### Standalone Player Pages

 Each station lives on its own independent HTML page, completely bypassing your WordPress theme.
 This ensures: